ricklove/GreekBibleApp/WebSite/Notes/DeveloperNotes.md

 		- *.ts files: TypeScript Source Code
 		- *.js files: Generated Javascript
 		- External: Code from outside sources and libraries
+		- Core: Definitions for core types
+		- System: Features that are invisible to the user, but provide functionality for the User Features
+		- User: Features which represent the user tasks and concerns
 - Styles
 	- css
 		- CSS Source Files (not generated)